PCOS and Blood Sugar/Insulin Tests

 The oral glucose tolerance test (OGTT or GTT ) assesses your ability to handle a load of sugar (glucose).
 An abnormal test result in PCOS women may suggest the presence of diabetes or a pre-diabetic condition.
 Abnormal findings may also indicate other problems such as reactive hypoglycemia.

-The GTT may also be used to check pregnant women for gestational diabetes.
+The OGTT may also be used to check pregnant women for gestational diabetes.
 When done for this purpose, the test is called a glucose challenge screening test, and it is usually done during the 24th to the 28th week of pregnancy.
-You may have an increased chance of developing gestational diabetes if you:

-The GTT consists of drinking a small amount of glucose solution and measuring the blood glucose values every hour to get a curve.
+The OGTT consists of drinking a small amount of glucose solution and measuring the blood glucose values every hour to get a curve.
 The form of the curve tells a lot about the body's sugar metabolism.
 The test may last several hours.

 Return to